-*- coding: utf-8 -*-

 being field names.

-threshold: a number between 0 and 1 (default is
+threshold: a number between 0 and 1.
+We will consider

 probability of being a duplicate is